GENI-NSF/geni-tools/README-omni.txt

  360 seconds (6 minutes).
 Use this option to change that timeout.
 If commands to a server that you believe is up are failing, try specifying a timeout of `0` to disable the timeout.
  - `--noExtraCHCalls`: Omni makes multiple calls to the clearinghouse, particularly when using framework type `chapi`.
 These include reporting creation / renewal of slivers, querying for lists of aggregates, etc. These functions are necessary to support some Omni operations (such as provided by `--useSliceMembers` and `--useSliceAggregates`).
 However, you can disable these calls with this option.
  - `--noSliceMembers`: Disable `useSliceMembers`, which is True by default.
  By default, Omni tries to contact your clearinghouse to retrieve any slice members, to install their SSH keys on any reserved resources.
 This is only supported at some CHAPI-based clearinghouses, specifically the GENI Clearinghouse.
 Note also that `useslicemembers` in the `omni` section of your `omni_config` file can be set to `false` to disable `useSliceMembers`.
+ - `--ignoreConfigUsers: By default, `createsliver` and `provision` tell the aggregate to create accounts including for users listed in the users section of your `omni_config`, and install the listed SSH keys.
+With this option, Omni will not use those keys.
+See also `--noSliceMembers`.

 === Supported commands ===
 Omni supports the following commands.